davidpagnon/Sports2D/README.md

 sports2d
 ```

-You should see the joint positions and angles being displayed in real time.\
+You should see the joint positions and angles being displayed in real time.

 Check the folder where you run that command line to find the resulting `video`, `images`, `TRC pose` and `MOT angle` files (which can be opened with any spreadsheet software), and `logs`.

-***Important:*** If you did the conda install, you first need to activate the environment: run `conda activate sports2d` in the Anaconda prompt.
+***Important:*** If you ran the conda install, you first need to activate the environment: run `conda activate sports2d` in the Anaconda prompt.

 <img src="Content/Demo_results.png" width="760">
 <img src="Content/Demo_terminal.png" width="760">

+***Note:***\
+The Demo video is voluntarily challenging to demonstrate the robustness of the process after sorting, interpolation and filtering.
+It contains:
+- One person walking in the sagittal plane
+- One person in the frontal plane.
+This person then performs a flip while being backlit, both of which are challenging for the pose detection algorithm
+- One tiny person flickering in the background who needs to be ignored

 <br>